Transit Priority Policy for Roadways

 Additional Resources

-- Transit Priority Policy for Roadways Overview: Project sponsors can use this guide to determine Policy requirements for their roadway projects.
+- Transit Priority Policy for Roadways: Guidance for Implementing Agencies: Project sponsors can use this guide to determine Policy requirements for their roadway projects.

-- Transit Agency Contact List: Project sponsors can use this list to contact and coordinate with transit agencies serving their project area.
+- Transit Agency Contacts & Published Maps: Project sponsors can use this list to contact transit agencies serving their project area and view online maps.

 - Transit Agency Review Form: Transit agencies can use this template when reviewing roadway projects.